zhiiiyang/GoodPractices/README.md

-# GoodPractices
+# Good Practices in R
-Good Practices in R at Pasadena RLadies on 1/9/2019
+This repo is for the talk `Good Practices in R` given at Pasadena RLadies on 1/9/2019